AmishaaaPaliwal/buildbot/master/docs/developer/cls-forcesched.rst

     .. py:attribute:: type

            A string identifying the type that the parameter conforms to.
-It is used by the angular application to find which angular directive to use for showing the form widget.
+It is used by the React application to find which React component to use for showing the form widget.
 The available values are visible in
            :src:`www/base/src/app/common/directives/forcefields/forcefields.directive.js`.

            Examples of how to create a custom parameter widgets are available in the Buildbot source code in directories:

-           * :src:`www/codeparameter`
            * :src:`www/nestedexample`
+           * :src:`www/base/src/components/ForceBuildModal/Fields/` (React components)

     .. py:attribute:: default